analysis-tools-dev/static-analysis/README.md

 - [errcheck](https://github.com/kisielk/errcheck) - Check that error return values are used.
 - [flen](https://github.com/lafolle/flen) - Get info on length of functions in a Go package.
 - [gas](https://github.com/GoASTScanner/gas) - Inspects source code for security problems by scanning the Go AST.
-- [Go Meta Linter](https://github.com/alecthomas/gometalinter) :warning: - Concurrently run Go lint tools and normalise their output.
-Use `golangci-lint` for new projects.
 - [go tool vet --shadow](https://golang.org/cmd/vet/#hdr-Shadowed_variables) - Reports variables that may have been unintentionally shadowed.
 - [go vet](https://golang.org/cmd/vet/) - Examines Go source code and reports suspicious.
 - [go-consistent](https://github.com/Quasilyte/go-consistent) - Analyzer that helps you to make your Go programs more consistent.